-2. What training will you receive?
+4. What training will you receive?

 You may be a seasoned travel professional with years of experience selling holidays to your clients, but do you understand the ins and outs of running a business?
 At Travel Counsellors, we don’t just teach you how to use systems, we’ll coach and develop you in all areas of being a successful business owner.

-3. What support will you receive?
+5. What support will you receive?

 There’s a great deal involved with running a travel business beyond booking a holiday.
-Some key questions to ask include; Will I have to do my own administration?
+Some key questions to ask include; will I have to do my own administration?
 Who is responsible for chasing client payments?
 Do I have to pay suppliers myself?
 What happens if there’s an issue while my clients are on holiday?
 What happens if I have IT issues?
 Do I have to worry about regulations?

-4. Is the business in financially strong?
+6. Is the business financially strong?